 - You can swap between them using the keyboard by holding down the Ctrl key and then pressing the Tab key to switch between tabs

 - You can perform a 3 finger gesture on your Chromebook touchpad.

 The keyboard trick might have been a bonus tip for you, but since this post is all about the Chromebook touchpad, let’s take a look at the 3 finger gesture.

-Just like you probably have multiple Chrome browser tabs open, you likely have multiple windows and/or apps open on your Chromebook.
-Windows you have open show up on your Shelf (taskbar) at the bottom of the screen with a line under them.
-Just like with swapping between tabs in Chrome, there a multiple ways to swap between windows.
+Just like you probably have multiple Chrome browser tabs open, you likely have multiple windows or apps open on your Chromebook.
+The windows you have open show up on your Shelf (taskbar) at the bottom of the screen with a line under them.
+Just like with swapping between tabs in Chrome, there are multiple ways to swap between windows.

-- Click on each window/app on your Shelf (taskbar)
+- Click on each window/app on Your Shelf (Chromebook taskbar)